succinction/reservations_backend/README.md

 # Reservations with GraphQL

-This is a really simple project that show the usage of Next.js with GraphQL, TypeScript and Styled Components.
+This is a really simple project that show the usage of Next.js with GraphQL.

-## Quick Overview

 ```sh